 Up to this point, there has been little difference between the Semi-Pooled and Dist-Pooled model variants.
 These two versions were further analyzed with respect to extreme streamflow to see if distinguishing characteristics emerge.
 It has been demonstrated that clear gains in predicting peak flows from distributed models are noticeable (Reed et al., 2004) and spatial variability in model parameters significantly influence the runoff behavior (Brath and Montanari, 2000; Pokhrel and Gupta, 2011).
-The spatial variability of optimal parameters derived from the Semi-Pooled and Dist-Pooled was shown in Figure S6, with larger variability across all parameters for the Dist-Pooled than for the Semi-Pooled.
-To understand the effects of parameter variability and uncertainty on extreme event estimation, the 100-year flood event was calculated under the Semi-Pooled and Dist-Pooled for each of the 50 historic simulations and 1800 future simulations across both RCP scenarios.
-While no observed data is available against which to compare the results, an inter-model comparison is useful to distinguish the differences between the parameterization schemes.
-Projections of the 100-year flood, estimated using a Log-Pearson type III distribution fit to annual peaks of 30 years, differ somewhat between the Semi-Pooled and Dist-Pooled (Figure 11).
-At 3 validation sites, extreme floods are consistently larger under the Semi-Pooled than the Dist-Pooled, and the mean difference in the 100-year flood estimate between the two calibration approaches grows between the historic runs and the RCP 4.5 and 8.5 scenarios.
+The spatial variability of optimal parameters derived from the Semi-Pooled and Dist-Pooled is shown in Figure S6, with larger variability across all parameters for the Dist-Pooled than for the Semi-Pooled.
+To understand the effects of spatial variability and calibration uncertainty of parameters on extreme event estimation, the 100-year daily flood event was calculated under the Semi-Pooled and Dist-Pooled for each of the 50 historic simulations and 1800 future simulations across both RCP scenarios.
+Although the inter-model comparison is intended to be a useful addition that provides a distinction between the parameterization schemes in the pooled calibration approach, results from this analysis should be viewed in the context of a theoretical calibration exercise, not for decision-making purposes, because no observed daily streamflow is available against which to compare the estimated 100-year daily flood events.
+Projections of the 100-year daily flood, estimated using a Log-Pearson type III distribution fit to annual peaks of 30 years, differ somewhat between the Semi-Pooled and Dist-Pooled (Figure 12).
+At 3 validation sites, extreme floods are consistently larger under the Semi-Pooled than the Dist-Pooled, and the mean difference in the 100-year daily flood estimate between the two calibration approaches grows between the historic runs and the RCP 4.5 and 8.5 scenarios.
 This suggests that the flood-generation process is fundamentally different between the two parameterizations, with the Semi-Pooled formalization magnifying the effect of climate change on extremes.
-Furthermore, there is substantially more uncertainty in the 100-year flood estimate under the Semi-Pooled.
-Figure 11 shows the combined uncertainty across both climate projections and calibrations, but this uncertainty is broken down further in Figure 12.
-Similar to Figure 10, 3 sources of uncertainty are evaluated for the 100-year flood, including parameter uncertainty alone, climate projection uncertainty alone, and their combined effect.
-For both the Semi-Pooled and Dist-Pooled, parameter uncertainty has a smaller influence than projection uncertainties, and for all sites, the Dist-Pooled has a smaller uncertainty range than the Semi-Pooled, even for parameter uncertainty alone.
+Furthermore, there is substantially more uncertainty in the 100-year daily flood estimate under the Semi-Pooled.
+Figure 12 shows the combined uncertainty across both climate projections and calibrations, but this uncertainty is broken down further in Figure 13.
+Similar to Figure 11, 3 sources of uncertainty are evaluated for the 100-year daily flood, including calibration uncertainty alone, climate projection uncertainty alone, and their combined effect.
+For both the Semi-Pooled and Dist-Pooled, calibration uncertainty has a smaller influence than projection uncertainties, and for all sites, the Dist-Pooled has a smaller uncertainty range than the Semi-Pooled, even for calibration uncertainty alone.
 This was a truly surprising result, given the parametric freedom in the Dist-Pooled model and the fact that no daily data was ever used in the calibration of either model.
 It appears that a lack of model parsimony does not necessarily lead to greater uncertainty in model simulations under different climate conditions, somewhat counter to what would be expected of over-fit models.
 One possible reason for this result would be if increased parametric freedom somehow offset the effects of structural deficiencies in the model.
 However, further research is needed to investigate this issue.

-Conclusion
+Discussion and Conclusion